Multipartite quantum entanglement in $\mathcal{PT}$-symmetric molecular optomechanics: Nonreciprocal enhancement and thermal resilience to \SI{500}{\kelvin}: Introduction

-However, unlocking the full transformative potential of McOM systems requires advanced and active methods to precisely control and amplify their quantum correlations.
+However, unlocking the full potential of McOM systems requires advanced methods to precisely control and amplify their quantum correlations.
 A commonly explored strategy involves incorporating nonlinear optical elements, such as intracavity optical parametric amplifiers (OPAs), to generate squeezed states.
-Yet, a recent and pivotal study on an OPA-enhanced McOM system unveiled a distinct and counterintuitive trade-off: while the OPA indeed significantly amplified vibration-vibration entanglement---a critical resource for quantum memory and transduction---it did so at the notable cost of suppressing optical-vibration correlations, which are indispensable for robust quantum state transfer and readout \cite{Berinyuy2025a}.
-This critical observation directly informs and frames the central question guiding the present work: can an alternative control strategy, leveraging the principles of non-Hermitian physics, offer a more balanced and versatile enhancement of entanglement, thereby circumventing these inherent trade-offs?
+Yet, a recent study on an OPA-enhanced McOM system unveiled a distinct and counterintuitive trade-off: while the OPA indeed significantly amplified vibration-vibration entanglement, an important resource for quantum memory and transduction, it did so at the notable cost of suppressing optical-vibration correlations, which are indispensable for robust quantum state transfer and readout \cite{Berinyuy2025a}.
+This observation frames the central question guiding the present work: can an alternative control strategy, leveraging the principles of non-Hermitian physics and directional coupling, offer a more balanced and versatile enhancement of entanglement, thereby circumventing these inherent trade-offs?

-The physical origin of this distinction lies in the nature of the amplification.
-An OPA provides phase-sensitive, parametric amplification, which selectively squeezes specific quadratures of the quantum fields by creating correlated photon pairs in the optical sidebands.
-This process is inherently narrow-band and can create strong correlations in one channel (e.g., vibration-vibration) by effectively redistributing quantum fluctuations at the expense of others (e.g., optical-vibration).
-In contrast, the gain in a $\mathcal{PT}$-symmetric system is fundamentally a linear, broadband amplification of the field amplitude.
-This mechanism does not preferentially squeeze specific quadratures but rather amplifies all quantum fluctuations entering the active cavity mode more symmetrically.
-When combined with engineered dissipation that removes entropy, this broadband gain can lead to a more balanced enhancement across multiple entanglement channels.
-Our work aims to demonstrate this principle quantitatively.
-As we will demonstrate through direct comparative analysis, the answer is yes.
+The physical distinction between OPA and $\mathcal{PT}$-symmetric amplification is clear: OPAs provide phase-sensitive, narrowband parametric amplification that selectively squeezes specific quadratures, creating strong correlations in one channel (e.g., vibration-vibration) by redistributing quantum fluctuations at the expense of others (e.g., optical-vibration).
+In contrast, $\mathcal{PT}$-symmetric gain provides broadband linear amplification of field amplitude.
+Combined with directional nonreciprocal coupling and engineered dissipation, this mechanism amplifies quantum fluctuations more uniformly across channels, enabling balanced multipartite entanglement enhancement the central principle we demonstrate quantitatively in this work.